RockefellerArchiveCenter/bits_and_bytes/_posts/2024-06-03-passion-intentionality-c4l2024.md

 excerpt_separator: <!--more-->
 ---

 I went to [Code4Lib](https://2024.code4lib.org/) again this year, and the experience reaffirmed how much I love this conference and community.
 As one might expect, practical applications of AI in the library and archives spaces got a lot of attention and time this year, but while these talks were fascinating, useful, and important, they didn’t resonate with me quite as much as some of the more human-oriented talks.
-There are so many smart people out there thinking about how to make life easier for people by technology, which I find incredibly useful and uplifting.
+There are so many smart people out there thinking about how to make life easier for people by using technology, which I find incredibly useful and uplifting.
 For me, Code4Lib has become less about unique expertise, and more about impact on a larger community, as Hillel alludes to in [his recent conference report](https://blog.rockarch.org/ai-pdfs-and-community).

 <!--more-->